 Hinamatsuri, also known as Girls’ Day, is a celebration that occurs annually on March 3rd in honor of girls in Japan.

-The celebration stems from the old customs ofo-harae, a purification ceremony.
-The imperial court practiced the purification rituals twice a year, by transferring crimes and sins onto paper, wood, or straw dolls then releasing them into the river or ocean.
-Some regions in Japan still practice purification rituals by floating paper boats down rivers.
+The celebration stems from an old purification ceremony known as "o-harae".
+The imperial court practiced these rituals twice a year, by writing bad fortunes onto paper, wood, or straw dolls then releasing them into a river or ocean in hopes that they would be swept away.
+Some regions in Japan still practice these rituals by floating paper boats down rivers.

-In the mid 1400s, about the same time writing began depicting sets of dolls being bought for girls, purification customs became popular among common people.
-The earliest record of displaying more elaborate and indispensable dolls is from 1625 when the women in the imperial court provided dolls for Emperor Go-Mizunoo’s daughter to play with during the Peach Festival.
-When she succeeded the throne in 1687,Hinamatsurilegally became a holiday and the production of varioushina-ningyo (Hina dolls) went into production all around the country.
+In the Edo Era, these rituals became popular among common people with a shift towards displaying dolls for protection of health and happiness.
+The earliest record is from 1625 when the women in the imperial court provided dolls for Emperor Go-Mizunoo’s daughter.
+When she succeeded the throne in 1687,Hinamatsurilegally became a holiday and the production of various "hina-ningyo" (ornamental dolls) were produced around the country.

-With city life and more moving around than in past generations, some families opt for smaller and uniquehina-ningyo options, such as palm-sized ones made of glass or porcelain, or displays to hang on walls.
+With city life and more moving around than in past generations, some families opt for smaller, uniquehina-ningyo options, such as palm-sized ones made of glass or porcelain, or displays to hang on walls.

-Duringhinamatsuri, girls and their mothers host parties together for friends and family in a very vibrant and colorful celebration.
-Guests enjoychirashizushi (raw fish, vegetables, scrambled egg all in a big decorative bowl),hina-arare(rice crackers),hishimochi (white, green, and pink colored mochi),sakura mochi(red bean paste pastry wrapped in sakura leaf)), andamazake(sweet non-alcoholic sake) orshirozake(white sake).
+Duringhinamatsuri, girls and their mothers host parties together for friends and family in a vibrant and colorful celebration.
+Guests enjoychirashizushi (raw fish, vegetables, and/or scrambled egg served on rice in a big decorative bowl),hina-arare(rice crackers),hishimochi (white, green, and pink colored mochi),sakura mochi(red bean paste pastry wrapped in a sakura leaf), andamazake(sweet non-alcoholic sake) orshirozake(white sake).
 Celebrations often take place in the home where the dolls can be viewed or outdoors for a picnic.

 About the author: Nina M. Cataldo is a Japan-born, US-raised hafu (half-Japanese) writer currently residing back in Tokyo.
 She is a travel writer whose passion is to share the stories of local people and cultures with readers worldwide.
 When she isn’t off exploring new parts of Japan, she’s busy organizing events for her fellow mixed-Japanese community as the founder of the “Hafu Ladies” group (on Facebook).
 Follow her travels on Instagram @nextstop_nina and her daily life @ninalalala